X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA10smoketrail.md

 ## Particles for beginners

 There is one thing that makes the next task a bit difficult, we don’t know exactly how many smoke particles we will need, so we don’t know how many positions we need to store.
 But that is easily solved by using a default .NET feature, the List.
-A List is a collection that you do not need to specify its size, just add or remove items to/from it when you want.
+A list is a collection that you do not need to specify its size, just add or remove items to/from it when you want.

 The **List** is provided by a different part of the .NET Framework, so we need to add a new using to the top of the file, so add the following: